 You can apply for a short-term business loan online and get an automatic financial review with approval the same day.
 You can also apply over the phone with a representative if you have questions.
 Typically funding is completed within three business days, sooner if the funds are deposited into your PayPal account.
 Terms vary but are usually between six and 18 months.

 Once you get funded, you can draw from the funds as often as you like and won’t be charged any prepayment penalties.
 Kabbage doesn’t charge loan origination fees but instead charges monthly fees that are a percentage of your balance.
-You can review the payment schedule before accepting the loan so you know what to expect.
+You can review the payment schedule before accepting the loan to know what to expect.

 Kabbage doesn’t have a minimum credit score requirement but does require that you be in business for at least one year and have revenues exceeding $50,000.
 Short-term business loans are available up to $250,000.

-Kabbage has a positive industry reputation and mostly positive customer reviews with customers appreciating the quick funding times but some customers found it hard to get in touch with someone.
+Kabbage has a positive industry reputation and mostly positive customer reviews, with customers appreciating the quick funding times, but some customers found it hard to get in touch with someone.

 Best for Startup Costs : Accion